 You may either buy the book itself or simply purchase an access code that will also provide you with an electronic version of the book.

-You are required to take the StrengthsQuest assessment, so be sure to purchase a version of the book with an access code.
+You are required to take the StrengthsQuest assessment, so be sure to purchase a version of the book with an access code (no used books!).
 We recommend purchasing the digital pdf version of the book with the access code for the assessment.

 Each student will be expected to finish the book prior to arriving on campus for Fall Orientation in August.
 In addition to the Summer Reading, every incoming student is required to complete a substantive response to the summer reading book.
 Your RCC faculty member will give you more information on this project over the course of the summer.

 My Freshman Year: What a Professor Learned by Becoming a Student by Rebekah Nathan

 Half the Sky by Nicholas D. Kristof and Sheryl WuDunn

 No Impact Man: The Adventures of a Guilty Liberal Who Attempts to Save the Planet, and the Discoveries He Makes About Himself and Our Way of Life in the Process by Colin Beavan